XOZANAYKUT/game/README.md

 ___

 ## Game Option
-- The game options include a clear instruction followed by a series of options that can be selected to play Rock, Paper, Scissors, Lizard, Spock.
-These options are interactive buttons that the user can click to make their selection.

-- This section provides interactive buttons that the user can click to make their choice and play the game.
+- The game options are interactive buttons that the user can click to make their selection.
+The buttons include clear illustrations that depict Rock, Paper, Scissors, Lizard, and Spock that the user can click to make their choice and play the game.
 ___
 ![option](media/option.png)
 ___